 The Weir – Part Two

-We finally arrived at the top of the plateau, just above the weir.
-We had about 45 minutes of sunlight left and we needed to check out the winch and ladder that led out of the river canyon.
+We finally arrived at the top of the plateau, 200 feet above the weir.
+We had about 45 minutes of sunlight left and we needed to check out the winch and ladder that led down to the river.
 We carefully climbed down a couple of limestone ledges, and then stepped onto a large flat rock that led to the 100-foot cliff.
 I walked towards the cliff, and slowed down to look for rock rattlers.
 It would be a shame to come this far only to be bitten by a snake.

 When I got closer to the edge, the view jolted me a little.
 I’d actually been to the weir before, having made it this far on our first trip to the Pecos (a boomerang from the Highway 90 boat ramp to the weir and back).
 But now I had a bird’s eye view of the river, and the weir itself—a low water, cement-constructed dam that spanned the river.
 It was surrounded by emerald pools, and interspersed with short drop rapids or an occasionally boulder field.
 Even 150 feet above the river we could make out the schools of catfish and drum, stacked up like cord wood along the backside of the clear water dam.

 The jeep trail could also be seen on the opposite bank that led to some ranch, unknown to us.
 And then of course there was the river itself, shimmering like a necklace in the setting sun.